IGood/boilerplatezero/README.md

 As such, this kind of boilerplate code is the perfect candidate for a source generator.

 The dependency property generator in BPZ works by identifying `DependencyProperty` and `DependencyPropertyKey` fields that are initialized with calls to appropriately-name `Gen` or `GenAttached` methods.<br>
-When this happens, the source generator adds private static classes as nested types inside your class &amp; implements the dependency property for you.
+When this happens, the source generator adds private static classes as nested types inside your class &amp; implements the dependency property for you.<br>
+Additionally, if an appropriate property-changed handler method is found, then it will be used during registration.

 - Jump to: [Generated Code Example](#dpgenerated)
 - Jump to: [Features List](#dpfeatures)